ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 In this mode you'll do things like navigate through your text file, removing, copying and pasting text.

 ### Navigation
 While you are in **NORMAL** mode you would need to move around your text file.
-This are the basics commads that will help you achieve that.
+These are the basics commands that will help you achieve that.

 ```
       k